jayrbolton/python-type-inferencer/README.md

+# Python Type Inference

+* Much of it is finished, with a full model for structural type inference built out.
 * Quickly run the demo with: $ jython demo.py
 * Step through the demo by hitting <ENTER>
 * See /paper/PythonTypeInference.pdf to read about the new type inference system I created for this project.